Table of Contents

 There is a single unit placed inside the tank that fills up with water and pushes the contents of the toilet into the sewer line using the water in the tank.

-Dual flush systems are becoming increasingly popular, and their design is similar to the gravity toilet.
+Dual-flush toilets are becoming increasingly popular, and their design is similar to the gravity toilet.
 The major difference is that there are two buttons on the top center of the toilet tank, one for liquid waste and one for solid waste.

-The reason is it has become and industry standard, so most if not all of the inner pieces you currently have will fit into the new tank without a problem.
+The reason is it has become an industry-standard, so most if not all of the inner pieces you currently have will fit into the new tank without a problem.
 Just be sure to check and see if your toilet has any unique features.

 This may require you to buy a replacement tank only from the manufacturer.
-Also be sure to make sure it is the same model.
+Also, be sure to make sure it is the same model.
 Pressure assisted tanks can be placed on the floor or rest on the toilet as with the standard gravity types.